yetio/yetio/README.md

-- 👋 Hi, I’m @yetio
+- 👋 Hi, I’m @yetio from Hangzhou, China
-- 👀 I’m interested in Smart Home, Big Data, and Auto Internet
+- 👀 I’m interested in #Smart Home, #Big Data, and #Auto Internet
+- Also interested in #FFP/Loyalty Program and #creditcards
+- 📫 I work @ Alibaba as an Expert in Digital Solution for Auto company
-- 🌱 I’m currently learning Data Science and Quantitative Trading
+- 🌱 I’m currently learning #Data Science and #Quantitative Trading
-- 📫 You can reach me via Email: yeti@hiyeti.com
+- You can reach me via Email: yeti@hiyeti.com

 <!---
 yetio/yetio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.